 3. English language proficiency

 The language of instruction and examination at the University of Saskatchewan is English.
-A high-level understanding and functionality in English is essential for successful completion of the DVM program and for safe client care in the veterinary profession.
+An advanced level of English proficiency is essential for successful completion of the DVM program and for safe client care in the veterinary profession.

 Applicants who have not completed a minimum of two years of full-time study in a degree program from an accredited post-secondary institution (as recognized by the University of Saskatchewan) where English is the official language of instruction and examination must present evidence of meeting the minimum scores in one of the English Proficiency Examinations listed below.

 |Reading: 6.5||Reading: 22||Reading: 4.5||Reading: 60||Speaking: 80%|